 Your image matters.
-It informs perception and impacts the ideas people have about you.
-If this is true, then your images matter.
-They must communicate that you’re professional, capable, and have something of value to offer.
+It informs the ideas people have about you.
+If that’s true, then your images matter.
+Let’s make sure your image and your images communicate that you’re professional and capable, and have something of value to offer.

 SHANNON W. WILLIAMS